cmsc105-f24/cmsc105-f24.github.io/modules/module2.md

 Notice the spaces inserted in various places.

 ---
-##### Exercise 3: Write up the above in `whitespace_example.py`.
+**Exercise 3:** Write up the above in `whitespace_example.py`.
 Does the program run?
 Write your answer in `module2.txt` file.
-Remember: if it's not clear where to write your answer, write it in your module text file (for this module that's `module2.txt`)
+Remember: if it's not clear where to write your answer, write it in your module text file (for this module that's `module2.txt`).

 ---